JosephLai241/The-Struggle/README.md

 # Why Rust?

 I chose Rust because one of my best friends [Luke Schenk][Luke] told me Rust is amazing and encouraged me to try it.
-Also, I have finished too many projects in Python and wanted to add some variety to my portfolio, so Rust, a low-level programming language, was the way to go.
+Also, I have finished too many projects in Python and wanted to add some variety to my portfolio.
+Rust and Python are two very different languages, so Rust is just the perfect choice for me since I am looking to get better at programming in a language besides Python.

 # How It Works and Use Cases